anyaevostinar/anyaevostinar.github.io/classes/361-w21/syllabus.md

 Please familiarize yourself with Carleton's academic integrity policies and make sure that you have read the collaboration and academic honesty policies for this course.
 A possible penalty for academic dishonesty in a course is an F in the course.
 It's not worth it -- please seek help using the resources above instead.

-*This syllabus is based heavily on the syllabus from Anna Rafferty.*